jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-27x.md

-II.
-C ONDITIONS F OR T HE S UCCESS O F T HE D EMOCRATIC M ETHOD
+---
+heading: Chapter 27
+title: "Conditions For The Success Of The Democratic Method"
+c: "firebrick"
+description: ""
+date: 2025-09-21
+weight: 193
+---

 If a physicist observes that the same mechanism works differently at different times and in different places, he concludes that its functioning depends upon conditions extraneous to it.
 We cannot but arrive at the same conclusion.

-And Socialism and Democracy290 it is as easy to see what these conditions are as it was to see what the conditions were under which the classical doctrine of democracy might be expected to fit reality to an acceptable degree.
+These conditions are as it was to see what the conditions were under which the classical doctrine of democracy might be expected to fit reality to an acceptable degree.

 This conclusion definitely commits us to that strictly, relativist view that has been indicated all along.
 Exactly as there is no case for or against socialism at all times and in all places, so there is no absolutely general